Florida firefighters hope COVID-19 killer helps first responders

 "That's our entire business, is firefighters," Amick, who is the Executive Director of the Florida State Firefighters Association, said.

-The non-profit, in conjunction with the State Fire Marshall, runs the Disaster Response Team, which is deployed in the immediate aftermath of a disaster, like Hurricane Michael.
+The non-profit, in conjunction with the State Fire Marshal, runs the Disaster Response Team, which is deployed in the immediate aftermath of a disaster, like Hurricane Michael.

 In the days after the storm, the team jumped into action, helping patch up rural fire departments and make sure first responders and their families are taken care of.